MideTechnology/ebmlite/README.md

 EBML Schemata
 -------------

 An EBML file is largely meaningless without a schema that defines its elements.
-The schema maps element IDs to names and data types; it also describes the structure (e.g. what elements can be children of other elements) and provides additional metadata. *Note: ebmlite does not currently enforce structure.*
+The schema maps element IDs to names and data types; it also describes the structure (e.g. what elements can be children of other elements) and provides additional metadata. *Note: ebmlite currently uses the structure for decoding only, and does not stringently enforce it.*

 _ebmlite_ schemata are defined in XML.
 From these XML files, a `Schema` instance is created; within the `Schema` are `Element` subclasses for each element defined in the XML.
 Since the interpretation of an EBML file is almost entirely dependent on a schema, importing of EBML files is done through a `Schema` instance.